 March: 3, 17, 31

-*Tours depart on Sundays and return on a Saturday.
-Rates per person are double or twin share
+*Tours depart Sundays and return Saturday.
+Rates pp are double/twin share

 - Endless stretches of pristine New Zealand coastlines to explore.

 - Hike the coastal headlands of the peninsula with views across the

 - Unique 'paddock-to-plate' food experience at local award-winning bistro.